aptech/docs/docs/kerneldensity.rst

               - Kx2 matrix, lower (in first column) and upper (in second column) truncation limits for truncated normal kernel.
 If 1x2 matrix, truncations limits will be the same for all plots.
 Default is minimum and maximum, respectively.

             * - c0.plotFunctionPtr
-              - Scalar, a pointed to a user-defined function used to specify format modifications to the default plot format.
+              - Scalar, a pointer to a user-defined function used to specify format modifications to the default plot format.

     :type c0: Structure